-Impact of COVID-19 Global Pandemic - With onset of global pandemic, FBW's Explore Ballona!
-Education Program transitioned to virtual programming.
-In March 2020, FBW launched Ballona@Home, an interactive, dynamic section of our website where teachers, parents, and youth can download grade-specific educational materials.
-In the summer of 2020, we offered Ballona Discovery Nature Camp@Home, which featured interactive Zoom meetings at our online "Camp Clubhouse," daily educational videos, and corresponding activities presented through Camp-in-a-Box, which families retrieved from Ballona Discovery Park for use at home.
-The response to our virtual camp programming was resoundingly positive.
+Impact of COVID-19 Global Pandemic - With COVID restrictions becoming less stringent, we have been able to re-introduce on-site activities.
+But what we accomplished during the most critical months of the pandemic illustrates the strength of our programming and the degree to which we have become an essential player in classroom learning.
+In March of 2020, we introduced our virtual educational work, which was very well-received and remains a viable online resource.
+Ballona@Home is an interactive, dynamic section of our website where teachers, parents, and youth can download grade-specific educational materials.
+And during the summer of 2020, we offered Ballona Discovery Nature Camp@Home, which featured interactive Zoom meetings at our online "Camp Clubhouse," daily educational videos, and corresponding activities presented through Camp-in-a-Box, which families retrieved from Ballona Discovery Park for use at home.
+Camp was "sold out" within 24 hours of announcing it, and the response to our virtual camp programming was resoundingly positive.
 As one parent wrote, "creative adaptability is exactly what the sustainability movement (and the world!) needs right now - your team is making it happen."
-Whether offering our programming in person or virtually, Explore Ballona! will continue to demonstrate its remarkable capacity to inspire young people to act as environmental stewards.